jeffreytu/tweetme/readme.md

-Learning how to build a Twitter Clone based on tutorial provided by CodingEntreprenurs https://www.youtube.com/watch?v=f1R_bykXHGE
+Learning how to build a Twitter Clone based on tutorial provided by CodingEntrepreneurs https://www.youtube.com/watch?v=f1R_bykXHGE

 Python